LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Model inputs/readme.md

 These are the inputs used for all modeling work presented in manuscripts and reports.
+For parameter units in each file in this subfolder please reference the respective extension's user guide, which can be found at this website by clicking the extension of interest and selecting the user guide: http://www.landis-ii.org/extensions

 General model inputs:
 * BatchFile.bat to run the model